 3.13.
 Renewal and Deletion of Registered Names.

 3.13.1.
 Registration Renewal.
 It is the sole obligation of the Registrar to notify Registrants in advance of the expiry of a Registered Name.
-A renewal of a Registration Period in the Registry System may be made, at any time, for (i) an annual period between 1 to 10 years, provided that in no event shall the total Registration Period for the Registered Name exceed 10 years in the future, or (ii) less than 1 year in the event that the Registrant has requested to consolidate expirations if and when permitted by ICANN and offered by Donuts in its sole discretion.
+A renewal of a Registration Period in the Registry System may be made, at any time, for (i) an annual period between 1 to 10 years, provided that in no event shall the total Registration Period for the Registered Name exceed 10 years in the future, or (ii) less than 1 year in the event that the Registrant has requested to consolidate expirations if and when permitted by ICANN and offered by Identity Digital in its sole discretion.
 Any renewal for a longer period shall be automatically reduced to 10 years, regardless of the period actually requested and/or paid for.

 3.13.2.
 Renewal Request.
-To renew the Registration Period of a Registered Name prior to its expiry, a Registrant must request or enable its Registrar of record to submit a renewal request to Donuts.
-Once Registrar’s renewal request is received by Donuts, Donuts will deduct the Registrar’s Payment Balance for the applicable Fees.
-If a Registrant selects a renewal period of more than 1 year or is charged by its Registrar on the basis of a renewal period of more than 1 year, the Registrar must request a renewal period that corresponds to the renewal period selected by the Registrant or charged for by the Registrar to the Registrant, and pay to Donuts the applicable renewal Fee for the full maximum renewal period selected or paid for by the Registrant.
+To renew the Registration Period of a Registered Name prior to its expiry, a Registrant must request or enable its Registrar of record to submit a renewal request to Identity Digital.
+Once Registrar’s renewal request is received by Identity Digital, Identity Digital will deduct the Registrar’s Payment Balance for the applicable Fees.
+If a Registrant selects a renewal period of more than 1 year or is charged by its Registrar on the basis of a renewal period of more than 1 year, the Registrar must request a renewal period that corresponds to the renewal period selected by the Registrant or charged for by the Registrar to the Registrant, and pay to Identity Digital the applicable renewal Fee for the full maximum renewal period selected or paid for by the Registrant.

 3.13.3.
 Auto-Renewal.
-Subject to Sections 3.13.4 through 3.13.6 below, upon the expiry of its Registration Period, each Registered Name is automatically renewed by Donuts for one year (regardless of the original Registration Period), and Donuts will deduct the Registrar’s Payment Balance for the applicable Fees for such additional year.
+Subject to Sections 3.13.4 through 3.13.6 below, upon the expiry of its Registration Period, each Registered Name is automatically renewed by Identity Digital for one year (regardless of the original Registration Period), and Identity Digital will deduct the Registrar’s Payment Balance for the applicable Fees for such additional year.

 3.13.4.
 Deletion of Renewed Registered Names.
-Following the automatic renewal of a Registered Name pursuant to Section 3.13.3, there is a forty-five (45) day period in which the Registrar of record can request that Donuts delete or modify the Registered Name (the “Auto Renew Grace Period”).
+Following the automatic renewal of a Registered Name pursuant to Section 3.13.3, there is a forty-five (45) day period in which the Registrar of record can request that Identity Digital delete or modify the Registered Name (the “Auto Renew Grace Period”).
 Such request must be made in good faith or at the request of the Registrant.
-If the Registered Name is deleted during the Auto Renew Grace Period, Donuts will refund the Registrar’s Payment Balance for the applicable Fee.
+If the Registered Name is deleted during the Auto Renew Grace Period, Identity Digital will refund the Registrar’s Payment Balance for the applicable Fee.

 3.13.5.
 Notice to Registrant of Non-Renewal.
-If, pursuant to Section 4.2, Registrar is unable to renew domain names because it has fallen below an applicable Payment Balance threshold, Donuts may delete such domain name and if Donuts confirms that Registrar hasn’t notified the Registrant of such possibility or deletion, then Donuts may provide the Registrant direct notice thereof.
+If, pursuant to Section 4.2, Registrar is unable to renew domain names because it has fallen below an applicable Payment Balance threshold, Identity Digital may delete such domain name and if Identity Digital confirms that Registrar hasn’t notified the Registrant of such possibility or deletion, then Identity Digital may provide the Registrant direct notice thereof.